 Le Longanier Restaurant by Jane Dempster-Smith from To Travel Too

-The restaurant is only opened for lunch and reservations should be made in advance.
-We visited the restaurant as part of our 4 day 3 night Mekong Delta adventure with Victoria Voyages.
+The restaurant is only open for lunch and reservations should be made in advance.
+We visited the restaurant as part of our 4 days 3 night Mekong Delta adventure with Victoria Voyages.